wevial/rainbus/README.md

 Rainbow table attacks can be prevented with [salting] (https://en.wikipedia.org/wiki/Salt_(cryptography)).

-[Check out Wikipedia's page on rainbow tables a more comprehensive explanation.] (https://en.wikipedia.org/wiki/Rainbow_table)
+[Check out Wikipedia's page on rainbow tables for a more comprehensive explanation.] (https://en.wikipedia.org/wiki/Rainbow_table)

 Project constraints
 ---
 * Password length: 3 bytes
-* Rainbow table size: ~500 KB
+* Rainbow table size: ~512 KB
 * Accuracy: > 45%

 *Note: Multiple tables were allowed in order to improve accuracy, which is what I originally did.*

 Updates
 ---
 During my time at the Recurse Center, I cleaned up the code and made the rainbow tables generated both faster and more accurate.
-Accuracy was improved from ~35% per table to 54.6%.
-The average time to invert a hash is over twice as fast, going from 0.1 seconds to 0.043 seconds.
+Accuracy was improved from ~35% per table to ~56%.
+The average time to invert a hash is over twice as fast, improving from 0.1 seconds to 0.043 seconds.